East Devon: History

-The new district was named East Devon, reflecting its position in the wider county.
+The new authority was named East Devon to reflect its geographical position within the county of Devon.

+Under current local government restructuring plans it is planned that the district will be abolished in 2028 with its area become split between new unitary authorities for Exeter and Devon.
+Shadow elections to the new authorities will take place in May 2027.

 Governance

 East Devon District Council provides district-level services.
 County-level services are provided by Devon County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since 2019.
 From May 2020 to May 2023, it was run by a political grouping composed of Liberal Democrats, Greens and Independents.
 Since the 2023 election the council has again been run by a coalition of the Liberal Democrats, Greens and some of the independent councillors.
 Paul Arnott was re-appointed leader of the council after the election, this time as a Liberal Democrat, having previously led as a member of the East Devon Alliance, which did not stand any candidates in 2023.

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been held by the following parties: